Akuaku: Te Rākau i Mataahu

 In 1871, Ropata Wahawaha was presented with a large Union Jack, and a sword of honour from Queen Victoria, for his services in the New Zealand Wars.
-On 29 July 1872 (or in June, 1871), having just returned from a ceremony in his honour in Wellington, Ropata held a hui to raise the flag.
+On 29 July 1872 (or in June 1871), having just returned from a ceremony in his honour in Wellington, Ropata held a hui to raise the flag.
 He had erected a large flag pole called Te Rākau i Mataahu to fly the flag from on Mataahu Point.
 The site was chosen because it was a traditional landing point for waka taua (war canoes) after returning from an expedition.
 The flag would be raised to alert British forces that the people were loyal to the crown, so they would not be fired upon.

 The ceremony, held to reaffirm the loyalty of Ngāti Porou and neighbouring tribes to the Crown, was attended by three thousand people, and made Akuaku and Mataahu the centre of huge attention.
-Attendees swore their allegiance by marching under the flag and taking part in a service led by the Rev. Mohi Turei and Ropata himself.
+Attendees swore their allegiance by marching under the flag and taking part in a service led by the Rev. Mohi Tūrei and Ropata himself.
 All but one who attended swore the oath.
 The lone abstainer ran away from the flag, and chanted a haka of defiance: